Cosmic Queries – Black Hole Escape

 it means

-the rocket is moving faster by the time the light got to the other destination than it was when the light was emitted,
+the rocket is moving faster by the time the light got to the other destination than it was when the light was emitted.

-which means the light will not hit the spot directly across where you turned on the laser.
+Which means the light will not hit the spot directly across where you turned on the laser.

 It'll hit slightly below because the whole rocket was accelerating.
+It was moving.

 It was moving.